Posted by Sharon McKellar on Tuesday, November 4th, 2014

 In addition to his work with the unions, Dellums also worked closely with civic organizations and legislature to fight for civil rights.
 He was elected the first chairman of the Alameda County Branch of the N.A.A.C.P. and led many of the groups efforts for fair housing and employment under the laws.
 After four students from the North Carolina Agricultural and Technical State University were refused service at the lunch counter at Woolworth department store in Greensboro, North Carolina, Dellums led a boycott and protest of Kress and Woolworth stores in the Bay Area.
 A tireless champion of the rights of workers and African Americans, Dellums active with civil rights organizations and unions until his death in 1989 at the age of 89.

 The African American Museum & Library at Oakland recently completed a digitization project to the Cottrell Laurence Papers available online.
 The collection serves as an excellent resource for students and the public to learn about the significant role C.L.
 Dellums played in the history of civil rights for African Americans in California and the Brotherhood of Sleeping Car Porters.
-The historical items were digitized and made available online with a Library Services and Technology Act (LSTA) grant from the California State Library and are available online through the California Digital Library’s Calisphere web site.
+The historical items were digitized and made available online with a Library Services and Technology Act (LSTA) grant from the California State Library and are available online through the California Digital Library’s Calisphere web site, opens a new window.